nextgis/docs_ngmobile/source/share.rst

 .. sectionauthor:: Dmitry Baryshnikov <dmitry.baryshnikov@nextgis.ru>

-_ngmobile_share:
+.. _ngmobile_share:

 Exporting data
 ===============

+.. _ngmobile_export_vector:

 Exporting data in GeoJSON
 ---------------------------

-To export data from NextGIS Mobile vector layer open Layer tree and select "Share" in Layer contextual menu.
-Android standard Share dialog window with a list of available Share options (for example, by email, using cloud file storage, memory card, etc.) will open.
-Share dialog window is shown in :numref:`ngmobile_share_pic`.
+To export data from NextGIS Mobile vector layer, tap on "Layers tree menu" (item 1 in :numref:`ngmobile_main_activity_pic_1`).
+Then tap on the context menu button next to the layer name (item 5 in :numref:`ngmobile_layer_tree_pic`).
+This will pop up the context menu itms as shown in item 6 in :numref:`ngmobile_layer_tree_pic`.
+There you need to select "Share".
+Android standard Share dialog window with a list of available Share options will open as shown in :numref:`ngmobile_share_pic`.

 .. figure:: _static/ngmobile_share.png
    :name: ngmobile_share_pic
    :align: center
    :height: 10cm

-   Share dialog window.
+   Share dialogue window.

-After you select a share option data in the selected layer will be recorded in :term:`GeoJSON` format (:term:`coordinate system` Web Mercator, EPSG:3857) and exported using the selected application.
+After you select a share option, data in the selected layer will be recorded in :term:`GeoJSON` format (:term:`coordinate system` Web Mercator, EPSG:3857) and exported using the selected application.
 A name of the GeoJSON file corresponds to the name of the layer.

+* You can send the file as attachment via your email App or Gmail.
+* You can upload it to Google Drive, which may or may not be shared with your colleague.
+* You can share it to another Android mobile via Bluetooth or SHAREit.
+* You can even copy it on to your laptop via Bluetooth, if possible.

 .. note::
    In a lot of Android versions to save a file on the device memory card you need a file manager app (for example, ES Explorer or similar).